jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/3-sensors-and-actuators/virtual-device-sensor.md

 Program the device.

 1. Open the nightlight project in VS Code that you created in the previous part of this assignment.
-Kill and re-create the terminal to ensure it is running using the virtual environment if necessary.

 1. Open the `app.py` file